MrBlenny/dynamo-s3-document-client/README.md

 - [x] get
 - [x] put
 - [x] config (no changed needed)
-- [ ] batchGet
-- [ ] batchWrite
 - [x] createSet (no changed needed)
 - [x] query (no changed needed)
 - [x] update - **Must pass in `getNewItem` function**
+- [ ] batchGet
+- [ ] batchWrite

 #### Important note about `update`

 Update requires intepreting dynamoDB's `UpdateExpression`.
-This is pretty difficult.
-In addition to `UpdateExpression` this method requires a `getNewItem` function to be passed in.
+This is pretty difficult and I have not yet figured out how to do it...
+So, instead of doing this, you must pass in a `getNewItem`.
 This is used instead of `UpdateExpression` when determining how the update affects an item saved in S3.

-## Notes about usage
+## Date Assumptions

 In order to use this you'll need to have a nested object format where the bulk of your content is on one Key.
 For example: